elielberra/note-saver/README.md

 The `setupLocalEnvironment.sh` bash script configures the host machine to run this application.
 It executes three sub-scripts to achieve this:

 - The real `.env` file is not uploaded to the repository for security reasons.
 However, a dummy `.env` file is included, and its passwords can be auto-populated using `insertDummyPasswords.sh`.
 - `insertDummyPasswords.sh` generates the Certificate Authority (CA) and the key required for creating SSL certificates.
 It also configures the CA to be recognized as a valid authority by the operating system.
-Additionally, this script automatically configures Google Chrome and Mozilla Firefox to trust the CA, so you don't need to manually configure it.
+Additionally, this script automatically configures Google Chrome and Mozilla Firefox to trust the CA.
 - `configureHostsFile.sh` modifies the hosts file to enable local DNS resolution for the domains `notesaver` and `server.notesaver`.

 ## How to Run this App